AdaptiveMe/adaptive-arp-android/README.md

 6. After gradle finishes downloading dependencies, you're good to go.
 7. Check everything is ok by running ``gradle assemble build`` on the top level project.
 	* You can do this within the IDE or from command line.

+### About Adaptive Runtime Platform

+Hybrid apps are applications that are built using HTML5/CSS3/JavaScript web technologies and use a native "containers" to package the app to enable access to the native functionalities of a device.
+In essence, you can write a rich mobile/wearable/tv application using HTML and JavaScript and package that application as a native app for multiple mobile/wearable/tv platforms and distribute them on the different app stores and markets.

+The Adaptive Runtime Platform (ARP) provides these native "containers" to package apps for the main mobile, wearable and desktop platforms... and other platforms as they emerge.
+Adaptive Runtime Platform (ARP) and sub-projects are open-source under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+The Adaptive Runtime Platform (ARP) project was created by [Carlos Lozano Diez](https://github.com/carloslozano) as part of the [adaptive.me](http://adaptive.me) set of products.

+Please refer to the [project site](http://adaptiveme.github.io) for more information.

 ## Work Backlog